The 6 Paths to Creating Guided Meditations

 - Infinite Scalability: You can create studio-quality tracks as fast as you can type the script.
 The scaling wall completely disappears.

-- Ditch the Microphone: You never have to wait for a quiet house, worry about background noise, or buy a microphone ever again.
+- Ditch the Microphone: Once you do a one-time setup recording to clone your voice, you never have to wait for a quiet house or worry about background noise again.

-- Timeline-Free Editing: If there is a typo or a stumble, you don't re-record.
-You just backspace the text and revoice the line.
+- Text-Based Editing: If there is a typo or a stumble, you don't re-record.
+You just backspace the text and revoice the line instantly.

 - Instant Turnaround: You can go from a blank page to a fully published track in 5 minutes.